arc42/quality.arc42.org-site/_pages/5-quality-requirements.md

 order: 6
 ---

-Here you find a list of some background articles about _quality_, quality-models, the ISO-25010 standard and quality requirements.
+Here you find some examples of quality requirements.
+Within the Software Engineering literature you might find the term "quality scenario" for such examples.
+That term was coined by authors from the Software Engineering Institute (SEI), especially [Len Bass et. al.](/references/#bass-swa-practice)

 <div id="search-results">